MAWHA/maa-whmx/README-en.md

   <img alt="stars" src="https://img.shields.io/github/stars/MAWHA/maa-whmx?style=social">
 </p>

+# NOTICE！

+The 3rdparty GUI client for MaaFramework, Universal Maa Actuator, i.e. U-MA, is coming soon in v1.0.0!

+Plentiful features will be available in U-MA, including enhanced Maa job control, pipeline job resource packaging, custom task properties support and visualization, fully taking over device management and job instance management, etc.

+Just start **one** U-MA client, then you can easily complete the automatic operation of **multiple** devices with various job terminals!

+Hope to see you in U-MA v1.0.0 release soon!

+~STAY TUNED~

 # About

 whmx-assistant is a highly customizable hang-up tool based on Qt6 and powered by MaaFramework.